AkihiroSuda/gomodjail/README.md

 - No isolation of file descriptors across modules.
   A confined module can still read/write an existing file descriptor, although it cannot open a new file descriptor.
 - The target binary file must not be replaced during execution.
-- May not work with a future version of Go.
 - The `gomodjail:confined` policy is not well defined and still subject to change.
 - This is not a panacea; there can be other loopholes too.

+macOS:
+- The protection can be arbitraliry disabled by unsetting an environment variable `DYLD_INSERT_LIBRARIES`.
+- Only works with the following versions of Go:
+  - 1.22
+  - 1.23
+  - 1.24 (RC)

 ## Advanced topics
 ### Advanced usage